EASY TO CLEAN , REPAIR AND MAINTAIN STAINED CONCRETE DRIVEWAYS

 If you’ve patched your driveway and would like to acid stain, keep in mind that the patch is likely to be darker or richer in color than the rest of the concrete.
 If that’s a undesirable, I’d recommend staining driveways with Antiquing Concrete Stain.
 It’s topical, solvent-based stain that penetrates into the concrete but is not chemically reactive so you can blend patched areas in with the rest of the concrete.
 Antiquing Stain is available in 40 colors, is also a good option if you prefer a more solid color appearance or need to finish a project quickly.
 It’s easy and fast to apply for a rich, long-lasting color.

-Acid Stain is our most popular product for staining driveways.
+Antiquing Stain is our most popular product for staining driveways.
 The process is straightforward and most commonly undertaken by homeowners as a DIY project.
-As long the concrete is clean and has met the other requirements in our How-to Guide, acid stain is an stunning and durable option for any driveway.
+As long the concrete is clean and has met the other requirements in our How-to Guide, this concrete stain is an stunning and durable option for any driveway.

 Step 4: Selecting the Right Sealer for a Driveway